Mobx01/space-io/README.md

-# Space.io Enhanced
+# Space.io

-Space.io Enhanced is a fast-paced, single-lane-dodging arcade game built with pure HTML, CSS, and JavaScript.
+Space.io is a fast-paced, single-lane-dodging arcade game built with pure HTML, CSS, and JavaScript.
 You dodge obstacles, collect coins, and grab power-ups while the difficulty ramps up over time.
 The game includes juicy visual feedback like screen shake and particle trails, plus a settings panel for fine-tuning audio.

 ---